-The above stochastic integral is defined with respect to the filtration $(\F_1^W\vee\F_t^N)_{t\in[0,1]}$.
-The idea of the proof of the theorem can be sketched as the following diagram (which follows from Lemma \ref{lem:sublimit} with $E = \R^{d^2}$)
+Here the above stochastic integral is defined with respect to the filtration $(\F_1^W\vee\F_t^N)_{t\in[0,1]}$.
+The idea of the proof of the theorem can be sketched as the following diagram stated in Lemma \ref{lem:sublimit} (with $E = \R^{d^2}$)

-where $(X_n^m)$ and $(X^m)$ are approximation sequences defined below; and (a), (b), and (c) indicate the convergence in Lemma \ref{lem:sublimit}.
+where $(X_n^m)$ and $(X^m)$ are approximation sequences defined below and (a), (b) and (c) indicate the convergence in Lemma \ref{lem:sublimit}.

-Step $1$: The goal of this step is to find a sequence $X_n^m$ which satisfies the convergence (a) and is also suitable for taking the limits (b) and (c).
+Step $1$: The goal of this step is to find a sequence $X_n^m$ which satisfies the convergence (a) and is also suitable for taking the limit (b) and (c).
 Since $F$ is $\Hz \vee \F_1^W$-measurable, we can choose an approximation sequence $F_m$ given by